charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 I install the VirtualBox Guest Additions on the Pristine Lubuntu VM, but after updating VirtualBox itself, you may need to make sure you have the [guest additions][gadd] set up properly.

+A couple thoughts:

+- Be sure Lubuntu is always up to date
+- Be sure Windows is up to date
+- Be sure VirtualBox is up to date (If not on school machine)

+Be sure everything is fresh:

+- Shutdown or reboot Lubuntu regularly and before putting machine to sleep.
+- If things are whacky, reboot Windows.

+Check disk space and memory on both Windows and Lubuntu.
+On Lubuntu:

+    df -h
+    free -h

+Make sure you are running the latest version of the [Guest Additions][gadd].

 [gadd]: http://www.elvenware.com/charlie/os/linux/VirtualBox.html#guest
 [virton]: http://google.com/search?q=intel+virtualization+bios